Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ## Point Distribution

-Mission cards must allocate between 1 and 6 points across the domains: Technology, Magic, Psionics, and Theism.
+Mission cards must allocate between 1 and 6 points across the domains: Technology, Magic, Psionics, and Divinity.
 It's important to note that no domain should exceed a maximum of four points on a single mission card.
 The total domain points on a card can range from 1 to 6, but individual domains should not exceed 4 points.

 ## CP Value